vinnyw/smartthings/devicetypes/vinnyw/virtual-switch.src/README.md

 ### Debug Log?
 When this setting is enabled the device will write running information, debug messages and errors to the Live Logging console available via the SmartThings Web IDE.

-The default behaviour (when Off) is to only log critical errors to the Live Logging console.
+The default behaviour (when disabled) is to only log critical errors to the Live Logging console.